‹ Go back to news

 While its preeminence gradually faded over the past 20 years, numbers show that its share remained stable over the past three years fluctuating between 0.27% and 0.33% of all job offers.
 The handwritten cover letter is a deep-rooted tradition which won’t disappear easily.
 It is difficult to predict how much longer the practice will endure, but for the time being this oddity of the French hiring process is here to stay.

-Tristan is Textkernel’s marketing and communications consultant.
-With a background in economics, political sciences and professional writing, he loves uncovering the stories hidden behind the data.
+Tristan is Textkernel’s Communications and Marketing Manager France and Southern Europe.
+With a background in economics, political sciences and technical writing, he loves uncovering the stories hidden behind the data.

 Method and source